 Back then, he says, “our competitors were all massive, no one thought we could compete.
 But we pursued a very different, very focused, long-term strategy to become the best in the world at what we do.”

 Of his staff, he expects what you’d think: Tenacity.
 Honesty.
 Drive.
-And one more thing: Humility.
+And one more thing: Humanity.

 “I always look for collaborative people, people who are willing to listen to opinions that are different from their own,” he says.
-“Part of my job is to provide a platform, so people are comfortable speaking up if they have a different point of view.
-But at the end of the day, if we make a decision, I expect people to get behind it.”
+“Part of my job is to provide a platform, so people are comfortable speaking up if they have a different point of view.”

 The son of factory workers, Gary was raised in the industrial city of Birmingham, England, where rugby and photography were his passions.
 He put off college and ventured to London on his own at age 16, where he worked as a photographer and a bartender before taking a job selling telephone systems that kicked off his career in connectivity.
 Later, he earned an MBA from Ashridge Management College in the U.K.

 Before taking the helm as CEO, Gary was Ciena’s chief operating officer and head of sales.
-Previously he headed sales at INTELSAT and Cray Communications, Inc. He’s on the board of directors of CommVault Systems, Inc., and is a member of the President’s National Security Telecommunication Advisory Committee and the Wake Forest University’s Advisory Council for the Center of Innovation, Creativity, and Entrepreneurship.
-He also takes part in initiatives of the Center for Corporate Innovation.
+Previously he headed sales at INTELSAT and Cray Communications, Inc., and also served on the board of directors of CommVault and Avaya.
+In 2011, Gary was appointed by Barack Obama to the President’s National Security Telecommunication Advisory Committee and remains a member today.
+Additionally, he participates in Wake Forest University’s Advisory Council for the Center of Innovation, Creativity, and Entrepreneurship, and takes part in initiatives of the Center for Corporate Innovation.

 Gary, whose work takes him around the world, lists New Zealand, Hong Kong, and Italy among his favorite destinations.